Autumn Lady’s-tresses

 Classed as NEAR THREATENED in the Red Data List of Vascular Plants 2016

-Wonderful spiral flowers of the rare orchid Autumn Lady’s -tresses in bloom at present in the Burren National Park and on the Aran Islands
+Wonderful spiral flowers of the rare orchid Autumn Lady’s -tresses in bloom at present in the Burren National Park, Co Clare and on the Aran Islands, Co Galway.

 Short description:

-Beautiful orchid with small white flowers which are spirally arranged on twisted leafless spikes, delicately scented.
-Leaves oval, blue-green forming a rosette beside the stem base.
+Beautiful orchid with small tubular ice -white flowers which are spirally arranged on twisted leafless spikes, delicately scented.
+Leaves oval, grey-green, forming a rosette beside the stem base.

 Noteworthy characteristics:

 Wonderful autumnal orchid, easily overlooked due to its small size and greenish-white colour.
-Its small white flowers are very beautiful and require closer observation (hand lens) to be fully appreciated as the frilly edges sparkle as if covered with tiny crystals.
+Its small white flowers are very beautiful and closer observation (hand lens) reveals delicate frilly edges which sparkle like tiny crystals.

 Uses and other points of interest: